Online Privacy Notice

-- The categories of personal information that we collected about you;
+- The categories of personal information that we collected, used, or disclosed about you;

 - The categories of sources for the personal information that we collected about you;

-- The categories of third parties with whom the personal information was shared;
+- The categories of third parties with whom the personal information was disclosed; and

 Deletion Request Rights